Weiyang Liu

 - Ideas become stronger when shared, discussed and criticized

-- Life is surprisingly short, so solve problems that interest and excite you most.
-Most importantly, have fun!
+- Life is surprisingly short, so solve problems that interest and excite you most

 - It is good to be quick, but it is more important to be deep